PetraHudeckova/Coursera-Data-Cleaning/README.md

 4. It removes duplicate feature names and select columns with std() or mean()
 5. It binds test and train data.
 NOTE: In the same order, eg. testActivity with trainActivity
 6. It creates new dataset, grouped by subjects and activities.
+7. It creates mean of all other columns.
+8. It makes column names to fit R requirements.
-7. It saves the dataset in data.txt file.
+9. It saves the dataset in data.txt file.